Trip to Malta in November

 Hagar Qim Temples

-Hagar Qim is a megalithic temple complex found.
+Hagar Qim is a megalithic temple complex which was built between 3600 B.C. and 3000 B.C.
 The Megalithic Temples of Malta are among the most ancient religious sites in the world.
-It is believed that the complex was built between 3600 – 3200 BC, a period known as the Ġgantija phase in Maltese prehistory.

 The Blue Grotto is a number of sea caverns, east of the fishermen’s harbour Wied iż-Żurrieq in the village of Qrendi.
 The location has been used many times by filmmakers, including the film Troy (2004) starring Brad Pitt.

 Day 2: a trip to Comino island & Blue Lagoon

 Visit Comino island to see the most picturesque bay in the Mediterranean, the Blue Lagoon!
 Note that this is a very popular place and it’s packed with people and boats even in low season.
 I would suggest arriving in the Blue Lagoon with one of the early morning ferries so you can avoid the crowds.
 There are also several kiosks that sell sandwiches and drinks.
 By the way, in November, it was still ok to swim as water was +23 c.

 Day 3: trip to Valletta, capital of Malta.

 Valletta is beautiful UNESCO heritage city and is home to historic 16th century St John’s Co-Cathedral, 300-year-old Manoel Theatre, many old historical buildings with green coloured wooden balconies and much more.
 I recommend you to spend a day in Valletta.

 P.S.
 Why I really enjoyed my stay in Buggiba is because it has this great pool (next to aquarium) which you can use free of charge!

 Hope you liked my review.
 Please leave a comment if you have any question regarding Malta, I will be happy to answer.